zeek/zeek-docs/doc/scripts/base/frameworks/packet-filter/utils.zeek.rst

    Create a BPF filter to sample IPv4 and IPv6 traffic.

-   :num_parts: The number of parts the traffic should be split into.
+   :param num_parts: The number of parts the traffic should be split into.

-   :this_part: The part of the traffic this filter will accept (0-based).
+   :param this_part: The part of the traffic this filter will accept (0-based).